 Thousands of people are drawn to the beautiful beaches of Sleeping Bear Dunes National Lakeshore each year.
-Each person is responsible to leave the beach in the same or better condition than they found it.
-Visitors are encouraged to take out all their trash and used containers and to pick up any trash that they see while at the beach, but it is important to have a program of regular maintenance to assure the beauty of the beaches.
+Each person is responsible to leave the beach in at least as good condition as they found it.
+While visitors are encouraged to take out all their trash and to pick up any litter that they see while at the beach, it is important to have a program of regular maintenance to assure the beauty of the beaches.
+In 2016, volunteers picked up over a ton of litter from Sleeping Bear Dunes beaches!
+Wonder what they picked up?
+Click here to see the summary data.

 The Friends of Sleeping Bear Dunes in cooperation with Sleeping Bear Dunes National Lakeshore and the Alliance for the Great Lakes has developed an Adopt-A-Beach program to provide regular monitoring and clean-up of the Lake Michigan beaches within Sleeping Bear Dunes National Lakeshore.
 When you become an Adopt-A-Beach volunteer, we request that you or your group make five (5) clean-up visits per year.
 These visits will usually occur once a month during spring through early autumn.
-You will be asked to evaluate the state of the beach and related facilities, keep an inventory of the trash you pick up, and do some simple water quality tests.
-Learn more about what is involved at the Alliance for the Great Lakes Adopt-A-Beach web site.
-Still interested?
+You will be asked to evaluate the state of the beach and related facilities, and keep an inventory of the trash you pick up.

 The following beaches are in the Adopt-A-Beach program: